-the year, the company set itself the goal of renovating or upgrading at least 1,250 low-voltage circuits by 2024, intended to modernize its network and respond to the issue of inverter dropouts among prosumers.
+DECEMBER At the beginning of the year, the company set itself the goal of renovating or upgrading at least 1,250 lowvoltage circuits by 2024, intended to modernize its network and respond to the issue of inverter dropouts among prosumers.
 The goal was achieved thanks to the unwavering commitment of the technical and administrative teams.

-Social responsibility and sustainability
+1 Social responsibility and sustainability